ncss-tech/ROSETTA-docs/README.md

 ![ROSETTA Banner](https://github.com/ncss-tech/ROSETTA-docs/blob/main/static-figures/Rosetta_Banner.png)

-Richard Reid, Dylan Beaudette, Todd Skaggs
+Richard Reid, Dylan Beaudette, Maria Hrebik, Kelly Scott, Todd Skaggs

 2021-01-12

 ## Introduction

+The purpose of this site is to document the procedure for taking NRCS soil parameters and estimate soil water characteristics and dynamic conductivity for use in various modeling of water and nutrient transports through the soil.
+Historically, NRCS has relied on the ROSETTA model to complete this estimation.
+ROSETTA was developed by ARS through the work of Schaap, et al. Most recently the ROSETTA model has been updated to fit into the web environment by Dr. Todd Skaggs (USDA-ARS) and links to the work of Zhang and Schaap, (2017).
+This site provides the process, assumptions, and code associated with this transition.

-This document outlines how to query soils data and access a new, online, interface to the ROSETTA model for predicting hydraulic parameters from soil properties.
-The ROSETTA API and web service were developed by Dr. Todd Skaggs (USDA-ARS) and links to the work of Zhang and Schaap, (2017).
-ROSETTA can be used to estimate the Van Genuchten hydraulic parameters that include the following:
+ROSETTA can be used to estimate the van Genuchten hydraulic parameters that include the following:

    * **theta_r:** the residual soil water content, $(cm^{3} / cm^{3})$